Daniel MacKay

-Daniel MacKay (born 19 April 2001) is a Scottish footballer who plays as a left winger for club Partick Thistle.
+Daniel MacKay (born 19 April 2001) is a Scottish footballer who plays as a left winger for Scottish Championship club Inverness Caledonian Thistle.

-He has previously played for Inverness Caledonian Thistle, Elgin City, Hibernian, Kilmarnock and Livingston.
+He has previously played for Elgin City, Hibernian, Kilmarnock and Livingston.
 MacKay has also represented Scotland at youth levels up to and including the under-21 team.

 He is the older brother to Calum MacKay, who most recently played for Inverness Caledonian Thistle.

 Career

 Inverness Caledonian Thistle

 He made his first team debut in a friendly vs Nairn County, scoring from 20 yards past the keeper.
 MacKay made his professional first team debut and scored his first professional goal against Peterhead on 7 October 2017 in the Scottish Challenge Cup.
 He scored his first league goal in a 3–1 away loss to Falkirk.
 He was assisted by fellow league debutant, Jack Brown.
 MacKay is the youngest player and goalscorer in the club's history, at just 16 years and 174 days.

 He was one of 10 youth players to turn professional with the club in May 2018.

 On 9 August 2019, MacKay and goalkeeper Daniel Hoban were loaned by Inverness to League Two club Elgin City.
 However a little over a week later, MacKay injured his ankle in a 1–0 home loss to Stenhousemuir in the 43rd minute.
 MacKay's loan was extended to the end of the season in the January Transfer Window.

 In his first full playing season with Inverness, MacKay scored seven goals and won the club's goal of the season award for his effort against Ross County in a Scottish Cup tie.

+On 7 August 2026, MacKay returned to Inverness Caledonian Thistle on a short term deal.